rsoiffer/Forge-of-Power/character-creation-short.md

   </tr>
 </table>

-No matter how many skill boosts you have in one skill (as you might get from skill feats), your bonus in the skill can't exceed the maximum below.
+No matter how many skill boosts you have in one skill (even though you might get many from skill feats), your bonus in the skill can't exceed the maximum below.

 <table>
   <tr>